These Eggless Oatmeal Breakfast Cookies are soft, loaded with nutrients and great textures. They’re a deliciously healthy way to start off the day.

 Instructions

-- Preheat oven to 350º F. Line two cookie sheets with parchment paper.
+- Preheat the oven to 350º F (180º C).
+Line two cookie sheets with parchment paper.
 Set aside.

-- With small spoon dipped in water, flatten and spread each mound of dough to a 2 1/2-inch round, about 1/2-inch thick.
+- Using a 1/4-cup measuring cup, portion 1/4 cup mounds of cookie dough onto the prepared cookie sheets 3 inches apart.
+With a small spoon dipped in water, flatten and spread each mound of dough to a 2 1/2-inch round, about 1/2-inch thick.
+The cookies will not spread much in the oven.

 Nutrition

-Originally posted February 2017, photos replaced in January 2020 and post content edited to add more helpful information, no change to the recipe.
+Originally posted in February 2017, photos were replaced in September 2022, and post content was edited to add more helpful information, no change to the recipe.

 Is there any pantry staple you could suggest for a family that has seed and nut allergies for the cashew butter?
 I don’t want to invest in a jar of the “no nut butter” at the moment.
 Does the nut butter do anything to hold the cookie together or help with texture or could I just leave it out?